redpen-cc/redpen-doc/source/validator.rst

 ~~~~~~~~~~~~~~

-SectionLength validator checks the length of input seciton.
+SectionLength validator checks the character number of input seciton.

 .. table::

   ==================== ============= ========================================
   Property             Default Value Description
   ==================== ============= ========================================
-  ``"max_char_num"``   1000           Maximum number of words in a seciton.
+  ``"max_num"``        1000           Maximum number of words in a seciton.
   ==================== ============= ========================================

 ParagraphNumber